coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 ### RewardTrainer Example

-This is a basic example of how to use the `RewardTrainer` from the `trl` library to train a model.
+This is a basic example of using the `RewardTrainer` from the `trl` library to train a model.

 #### Code Example